Dolmades (Stuffed Grape Leaves) Recipe

-Where I am from they are referred to as warreck which simply means papers.
+In the Levant they are referred to as warreck enab, an Arabic phrase which simply means papers of the grapes.

-This is shortened from warreck dawali which translates as vine papers or leaves.
+Also known as warreck dawali which literally translates as vine papers.

-Stuffed vegetables in Middle Eastern cuisine is very common and they are widely eaten.
+Stuffed vegetables in Middle Eastern cuisine is very common, and the food is widely eaten.

-Pick just about any vegetable or leaf and it’s most likely stuffed with rice and meat.
+Pick just about any vegetable or leaf and you’ll find it’s most likely stuffed with rice and meat.

-And that is simply because this is a very time intensive dish.
+And that is simply because this is a very time intensive dish, of stuffing.

-One of the only drawbacks is that it takes time, however definitely well worth it.
+One of the only drawbacks to this dish is that it takes time to make.

 Rolling Grape Leaves in Jerusalem

-My grandmother in Jerusalem would make big pots of dolmades for the whole family who would show up at her house for lunch.
+My grandmother in Jerusalem would make big pots of grape leaves for the whole family who would show up at her house for lunch.

-In fact the day of the war in Jerusalem in 1967 when I was 4, we had to leave the house in a hurry because of the Israeli invasion.
+In fact the day of the war in Jerusalem in 1967, we had to leave the house in a hurry because of the Israeli invasion.

 Luckily my grandmother had just finished making a big pot of grape leaves with lamb, which sustained us for a few days.